 We also had grand plans to turn our conservatory into more of a usable family room as we wanted to really bring the outside in to the house (more on that to follow in another post).

 Regardless of the messy state, we did manage to really spruce it up in time for Blayke’s 1st Birthday & our little housewarming party.
 A bit of bunting, pretty deck chairs & a mini gazebo can work wonders!

 These pictures are from almost exactly two years ago!
 The (almost) finished garden is completely unrecognisable now… The process has been problematic & draining & we’ve really had to battle to achieve the end result, but the happiness & memories that we will make in our wonderful new space will outweigh any of the agro we endured.
 I’ve luckily had a number of photographers, bloggers & magazines get in touch about the garden but we have unfortunately had to postpone until it’s all finished - I was even approached for a new TV show!
 I hope to share it on as many platforms as I can over the coming years, and hopefully the blog series will inspire you to get creative with your own space.
 Keep in mind that whatever the size of your outdoor space, there are many DIY projects coming your way too…

 I’m excited to share the final result in these blog posts.
 I will list all of our suppliers & the selection of tradespeople that I would truly recommend & if you have any questions please feel free to leave a comment below or contact me via my social media.

-The second installment of my garden series is a feast for the eyes - it includes all of the wonderful inspiration & our gorgeous design plans created by Native Landscape Design.
+The second installment of my garden series is a feast for the eyes - it includes all of the inspiration for our garden design plans.
 Please stay tuned for more garden goodness!